Nick Fortes Preview, Player Props: Marlins vs. Padres

-Nick Fortes -- with a slugging percentage of .458 in his past 10 games, including one home run -- will be in action for the Miami Marlins versus the San Diego Padres, with Michael Wacha on the mound, on August 21 at 9:40 PM ET.
+The Miami Marlins, including Nick Fortes and his .423 slugging percentage over his past 10 games, take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Dodgers.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 Nick Fortes Game Info & Props vs. the Padres